 The Chebagogo Foundation is a 501(c)(3) tax-exempt organization committed to improving the quality of life of AIDS-impacted orphans in Kenya.
 We seek to provide unconditional assistance to all AIDS orphans in Kenya, regardless of religious background, culture, or gender.
 The goal of our foundation is to encourage and facilitate the development of these children into upstanding and contributing members of their respective communities.
 We aim to achieve this by fostering these children's fundamental needs, including, but not limited to: education, food, and housing.

 Headquartered in Seattle, WA, our primary operation is located in the town of Eldoret, Kenya.
-We currently operate in a staffed, temporary housing unit that provides shelter, individual care, clothing, and meals for twelve children, while placing them in nearby schools for education.
+We currently operate in a staffed, temporary housing unit that provides shelter, individual care, clothing, and meals for our children, while placing them in nearby schools for education.

 Currently, all donations go directly to the children under our care.
 Due to facility and financial restrictions, we are not able to care for AIDS infected orphans, only those otherwise adversely affected.
 However, we will soon be launching our first large campaign in order to raise money in order to move forward with our plans